Automorphisms of local fields of period $p$ and nilpotent class $<p$: Introduction

-For the first approach to the above problem cf. \cite{Zi}, where the image of the ramification filtration in $C_2(\Gamma _K)/\Gamma _K^pC_3(\Gamma _K)$ was studied under some restrictions to the basic field $K$.
+For the first approach to the above problem cf. \cite{Zi}, where the ramification filtration in $\Gamma _K^pC_2(\Gamma _K)/\Gamma _K^pC_3(\Gamma _K)$ was studied under some restrictions to the basic field $K$.
 The methods and techniques from \cite{Zi} could not be applied to a more general situation.

-The principal advantage of our method is that from the very beginning we work with the whole group $\Gamma _K(1)$ rather than with the quotients of its central series.
+The principal advantage of our method is that from the very beginning we work with the whole group $\Gamma _{<p}$ rather than with the quotients of its central series.